xaviershay/dovin/README.md

 I've only added actions "as needed" to solve problems, so the built-in functions are rather incomplete right now.
 It is straightforward to add more though.
-See `src/Dovin/V2.hs` in conjuction with `src/Dovin/Actions.hs` for supported and tested actions, and `src/Dovin/Dump.hs` for untested experimental ones.
+See `src/Dovin/V2.hs` in conjuction with `src/Dovin/Actions.hs`.

 ## Example